-Liverpool FC made Van Dijk the most expensive defender in the world when the Reds signed the Southampton defender in a £75m deal.
+Liverpool FC made Van Dijk the most-expensive defender in the world at the time when the Reds signed the Southampton defender.

 Virgil signed a long-term contract with the 18-time English champions after he became the Merseyside club’s record signing.

-Van Dijk will wear the No4 short previously occupied by Sami Hyypia.
+Van Dijk was handed the No4 shirt previously occupied by Sami Hyypia.
 The retired Finnish defender was a former Groningen player like Van Dijk.

 “With the history at the club and everything around it – even the training ground and stuff – it is just a perfect, perfect match for me, and for my family as well.”

 Van Dijk scored on his Liverpool FC debut in a 2-1 win against Everton in the FA Cup.

 He made 23 appearances for the Reds in the 2017-18 season as Liverpool FC reached the Champions League final.